BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

    skin drop percentages, which made them an anomaly.
  * Converted to a nicer method of unlocking early-game weapon/item parts which should play more nicely with custom items (taken from BL2 Early Bloomer)
+ * Improved chances of dart/spiker spawns, since UCP4.1 gave them some reasonable buffs.
+   Still a bit less likely than gemstone pistols, though, if you have gemstones added to the E-Tech pools.
  * Removed disabled-by-default categories which I'd had in there for my own testing purposes.
 No real need to have them in there in the first place, and it just made checking/unchecking the mod fraught with potential unintended side effects.